 As painful as beginning anew can be, it offers a chance to rethink directions.
 I took some time for research and reflection.
 The core message and themes of my book remained the same.
 “Misho of the Mountain” is still about grit and gratitude, failure and friendship.
 It’s a book about preserving nature and the power of perseverance.

-However, the way I would position it in the marketplace changed.
-I restructured Misho’s layout from a 64-page book of 2-page spreads to a new format: a 48-page book with denser text and more strategically placed illustrations.
+However, this break in production allowed me to change the way I positioned “Misho…” in the children’s literature marketplace.
+I restructured the layout.
+Misho slimmed down from a 64-page book of 2-page spreads to a new format: a 48-page book with denser text and more strategically placed illustrations.
 It would more closely match other early chapter books.

 Next came the search for a new illustrator.
 My quest was a journey of many stages with many conversations via email, face-to-face visits, and phone calls.
 I cast a wide net: